skypatchw/Diabetes-Prediction/README.md

 ## Quick Start

-To reproduce the results, download the relevant script and load the corresponding data into a jupyter notebook.
-Running the script will generate all relevant figures and data tables.
+To reproduce the results, download the relevant script and load the corresponding data into a jupyter notebook; running the script will generate all relevant figures and tables.
+An  executable script file (.py) is also provided if that's more your style.

 ## Additional Information